 An ankle-brachial index test might be useful for people who have leg pain while walking.
 The test also can be useful for people who have risk factors for PAD.

 - High cholesterol

-For most people, there are no physical risks involved in an ankle-brachial index test.
-You may feel some discomfort when the blood pressure cuffs inflate on your arm and ankle, but this discomfort is temporary and should stop when the air is released from the cuff.
+The blood pressure cuffs might cause pain on the arm and leg while they inflate.
+But this discomfort is temporary and should stop when the air is released from the cuff.

 How you prepare